THU-KEG/KoPL/doc/source/5_example.rst

         )
     )

-事实验证
+Fact verification
 ----------------------------------------------------------------
 .. glossary::

-    查询例句：Are there less than 30000 households on the date 2011-01-01 in the big city that is an administrative division of North Brabant?
+    Question：Are there less than 30000 households on the date 2011-01-01 in the big city that is an administrative division of North Brabant?
-    例句释义：在2011年1月1日，北布拉班特行政区的大城市的住户是否少于30000户？
-    查询结果：yes
+    Answer：yes
     .. image:: demo12.png